 If the code will be run against items in your mailbox or personal folders, you should make a backup of the mailbox or data file, just in case something goes wrong with the code.
 If the code runs against a specific folder, copying the folder and contents may be enough "insurance", (You should have routine backups regardless, but I know many users don't bother.)
 At least very least, make a copy of the items in the folder you are running the code against.

 Outlook 2007 and older: Access the dialog to change the security level from Tools, Macros, Security.

-Set the macro security to "always ask".
-Do not choose the Low option (run all, never ask).
-Some security software will set it to High and your macros will not run.
+It’s highly recommended that you set the Macro Security level to only allow digitally signed macros.
+Do not choose the Low option (run all, never ask), except during testing.
+Note that some security software will set it to High and your macros will not run.
 You may need to restart Outlook after changing the security setting.

 Open the VBA Editor

 Now you are ready to open the VBA Editor.
 Press Alt+F11 on your keyboard, or if you are showing the Developer ribbon, click theVisual Basic Editor command to open it.
 In Outlook 2007 and older, the command in on the Tools, Macros menu.

 If your screen does not resemble the screenshot on the right, with the white editing pane open, you'll need to click on Microsoft Outlook Objects to expand it then double click on ThisOutlookSession to open it in the editing pane on the right side.

 To add a module to the VBA project, right click on Project1 and choose Insert > Module to insert a new module.